Sixty-seven students from six schools competed at Westbourne Academy for the Suffolk Panathlon final, part of the Suffolk School Games.

-Thank you also to Sport Suffolk and Schools Games for your continued support.
+Thank you to the Emma Holloway Foundation for your continued support.